mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 Credentials are access keys stored by Tower in an encrypted manner using AES-256.
 They allow safe storage of authentication keys for Compute Environments, private code repositories, and external services.
 Credentials cannot be accessed once stored.

+## Secrets

+Secrets, as Credentials, are keys that may be used by the pipelines in order to interact with external systems (e.g a password to connect to an external database).
+These keys are stored inside towe in an encrypted manner using AES-256.
+Currently there are two main type of secrets:

+- Workspace Secrets are defined at workspace level and will be injected inside the workflow of every pipeline that is defined inside the workspace

+- User Secrets are injected in all the pipeline launched by a specific user

+> In case of a name clash the User Secrets have higher priority and will override any Workspace Secret with the same name

 ## Workspace

 Workspaces provide the context in which a user operates i.e. launch workflow executions and defines what resources are available/accessible and who can access/operate on those resources.
 They are are composed of Pipelines, Runs, Actions, Datasets, Compute Environments and Credentials.
 Access permissions are controlled through Participants, Collaborators and Teams.